 For the past dozen years, the Young-Williams Animal Center has sponsored a Mardi Growl Parade and Festival in downtown Knoxville.
 Hundreds of dogs in costume are paraded by their owners to raise funds to support the efforts of the Young-Williams Animal Center, which seeks to find a home for every unwanted

 Nestled south of Asheville, next to the Blue Ridge Parkway in the Bent Creek Experimental Forest, The North Carolina Arboretum’s gardens and wooded trails are one of my favorite photo hunting grounds.
 Each visit reveals new subjects and new perspectives.
 During the winter holiday season, the gardens are bedecked in

-After the Fall October is peak leaf season in Asheville and the burst of colors brings a flood of tourists to the Blue Ridge Parkway.
+October is peak leaf season in Asheville and the burst of colors brings a flood of tourists to the Blue Ridge Parkway.
 Long after the trees are denuded and the tourists have ebbed, beautiful leaves are still here.
-Many are scattered in forest nooks and crannies, like fallen soldiers
+Many are scattered in forest nooks and crannies, like fallen soldiers after a battle.

 According to the Appalachian Regional Commission (ARC), Appalachia “is a 205,000-square-mile region that follows the spine of the Appalachian Mountains from southern New York to northern Mississippi.
 It includes all of West Virginia and parts of twelve other states: Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania,